temporalio/edu-versioning-go-code/exercises/version-workflow/README.md

-the Commands generated when replaying it with the new code did not correspond to the Events that were generated when the Worker ran the original code before the restart, it is unable to recover the state and responds by throwing the non-deterministic error you see.
+the Commands generated when replaying it with the new code did not correspond to the Events that were generated when the Worker ran the original code before the restart, it is unable to recover the state and responds with the non-deterministic error you see.

 ## Part C: Use the Workflow Replayer to Test Compatibility